John-Abbott-College/SN1-Notes/Practice_questions/09_Practice_lists.md

 import math

-# Creating the x values
+""" Creating the x values"""
 time_values = [i/2 for i in range(0, 401)]

-# Creating the y values
+"""Creating the y values"""
 sin_values = [math.sinx(t) for t in time_values]

 ```